matplotlib/ProjectManagement/new_contributor_meeting/2022/june.md

 *Feel free to add items for discussion to this agenda!*

 * Introductions:
-	* Name
-	* A bit about our experience with matplotlib/python as users
-	* Newcomer: why are we interested to start working with the project
-	* Maintainer/contributor: how long have we worked with the project and what do we primarily do
     * [name=Noa Tamir] Contributor Experience Lead, she/היא/sie
         * I joined Matplotlib in March so I'm relatively new as well.
 At the moment I am mostly working on documenation, and contributor exprience related issues (for example organizing this meeting).
-* [name=Greg Lucas] Matplotlib Maintainer
+    * [name=Greg Lucas] Matplotlib Maintainer, he/him
         * I joined Matplotlib about a year ago, but have been using it for quite some time now.
 I come from an Earth modeling and satellite data analysis background.
 In that regard, I am also a maintainer of another Python package, Cartopy, for plotting the data I work with on maps within Matplotlib.
+    * [name=Johnny Gill] Old contributor
+        * I contributed some code to draw tables, around 2003?
+I created a new project, blume, as a place to explore ideas around tables in matplotlib.
+It is turning into a toolkit to help me explore cosmological data with my other personal project gotu, which uses blume and matplotlib to explore the universe.
+    * [name=Your Name] your experience with matplotlib/python in short, pronouns
+	    * Newcomer: why are we interested to start working with the project
+	    * Maintainer/contributor: how long have we worked with the project and what do we primarily do
+* [name=Johnny Gill] 20 min Talk: The history of matplotlib and how I use it to explore the universe with [blume](https://github.com/swfiua/blume) and [gotu](https://github.com/swfiua/gotu)
+* <add items here...>
+*

    > Newcomers please add items to the agenda based on your interests!
 What would you like us to discuss? do you want to ask something? are you already working on a specific PR? you can add a link to it ✨ Would you like to get some guidance on how to navigate some of the code?
 OR learn how to add a test?
 We will do our best to answer or help you connect you with the right people ☺️

 ## Useful Resources